KushaalAddagatla/KafkaLib-Inventory-System/README.md

 **Acknowledgments**

-Dilip Sundar Raj - Instructor of the Udemy course "Apache Kafka for Developers using Spring Boot"
+Pragmatic Code School, Dilip Sundar Raj - Instructor of the Udemy course "Apache Kafka for Developers using Spring Boot"